Are you a member yet? Membership is open to all and is the first step towards accreditation.

 As you may include one Reflective Statement about an activity which is not specifically CBT, you must show how this is relevant to your CBT professional development.

-You must provide a Reflective Statement and evidence for each activity at Full Accreditation, Full Reinstatement and if you are selected for Reaccreditation Audit.
+You must provide a Reflective Statement and evidence for each activity at First Accreditation Audit and if you are selected for Reaccreditation Audit.
 In each case, you will provide details from the previous twelve months in practice.

 Reflective Statements are best completed shortly after completing each activity.